Modern Tools and Future Trends in Data Collection Methods

 Solution:

-• Use consent forms to ensure customers are aware of how their data will be used.
+• Use transparent consent and retention policies to clarify how data will be used.

 Data Overload